 .
 Here is a snapshot of what you will learn today:

 Exposure to toxicants is a prominent contributor to the physiological dysfunction and resulting symptoms of many children with neurodevelopmental disorders.
 You have likely learned about it already, and you may already be taking steps to reduce your child’s exposure to toxicants, but what about those toxins that are already in her body?
 What to do before a detoxification protocol, preparing your child’s body, is just as important as the detox protocol itself.

 Detoxification protocols are often recommended for our children.
 But before you dive headfirst into a detox for your child, you want to make sure that her body is ready for it.
 To prepare for detoxification, it’s crucial to support all of your child’s elimination channels, which are the organs and systems responsible for eliminating toxins from the body.

 What if someone told you that a particular type of food or food additive was causing your child’s symptoms?
-It could even be something as simple as the daily apple you child eats.
-Phenols (salicylates, amines and glutamates in particular) are compounds found in many foods and additives that could be a major contributor to your child’s symptoms.
+It could even be something as simple as the daily apple your child eats.
+Phenols including salicylates and other food chemicals such as amines and glutamates are compounds found in many foods and additives that could be a major contributor to your child’s symptoms.
 Find out How Common Foods Can Trigger Your Child’s Symptoms and what you can do to identify what foods your child should avoid.